Gülnur Tumbat: Early years

 Gülnur Tumbat was born to a teacher father and a seamstress mother as the youngest of three daughters in Denizli in 1975.
 After finishing high school, she studied Environmental Engineering at the Middle East Technical University (METU) in Ankara with a master's degree in the same field.
 She further received a master's degree in Business Administration from Bilkent University.
-Then, Tumbat obtained a PhD degree in Marketing in the United States.
+Then, Tumbat obtained a PhD degree in marketing in the United States.

 Since 2005, she has been serving as a professor in the Marketing Faculty at San Francisco State University.

 Sports

 Mountain climbing

 Tumbat began mountain climbing at age 17 in the Mountaineering & Winter Sports Club of the METU.
 She was on the top of more than 30 high-elevation mountains in Turkey, Russia, Georgia, Nepal, Argentina, and the US so far.
 Her doctoral thesis was on the subject of marketing and consuming risk.
 To study the subject, she joined a group of mountain climbers at the base camp at Mount Everest in 2004.

 Gülnur Tumbat climbed Denali (6,194 m), Aconcagua (6,959 m), Kilimanjaro (5,895 m), Elbrus (5,642 m), and Carstensz Pyramid (Puncak Jaya) (4,884 m).
 She notes that her most challenging ascent was to Aconcagua, the highest point in South America, where she climbed solo and without the assistance of a professional mountain guide or a team.

 In April 2014, her attempt to climb Mount Everest failed as the ascent to the summit was officially barred after a major avalanche killed more than ten mountaineers at 5,800 m elevation.
 She was not hurt by the accident.
 In July 2015, she ascended Carstensz Pyramid (4,884 m), completing her fifth summit of the "Eight Highest Peaks", in a group of six mountaineers from South Korea, Australia, France and Sweden.

-On May 21, 2018 she became the first Turkish woman to summit Mount Everest from the Nepal side, known in Nepali as Sagarmāthā and in Tibetan as Chomolungma, the Earth's highest mountain.
+On May 21, 2018, she became the first Turkish woman to summit Mount Everest from the Nepal side, known in Nepali as Sagarmāthā and in Tibetan as Chomolungma, the Earth's highest mountain.
 In December 2023, she completed 7th of the 7 summits, by climbing Mount Vinson, Antarctica's highest.

-The first Turkish seven summiter is Nasuh Mahruki although he did not climb Carstensz Pyramid (4,884 m) which is the highest mountain of Oceania, but climbed Mount Kosciuszko (2,228 m) in Australia.
+The first Turkish seven summiteer is Nasuh Mahruki although he did not climb Carstensz Pyramid (4,884 m) which is the highest mountain of Oceania, but climbed Mount Kosciuszko (2,228 m) in Australia.

-On August 11, 2025, at 4 PM Pakistani time, Gülnur Tumbat became the first Turkish woman to summit K2, the world’s second-highest and notoriously difficult peak also known as the "Savage Mountain".
+On August 11, 2025, at 4 PM Pakistani time, Gülnur Tumbat became the first Turkish woman to summit K2, the world's second-highest and notoriously difficult peak also known as the "Savage Mountain".